tanveershah/algorithmsDataStructures/README.md

 # Welcome to Algorithms and Data Structures (ADS)

 This repo provides solutions to common ADS questions.
 The programing language used in this repo is C#.
 Please feel free to contribute to this repo!
-You may also contact me via my [LinkedIn Profile](https://www.linkedin.com/in/tanveerhshah/).
+You may also connect to me via my [LinkedIn Profile](https://www.linkedin.com/in/tanveerhshah/).

 # Algorithms